Blattvorhang/CV_Study_Notes/README.md

-# CV Study Notes
+# CVDL Study Notes
-This is a collection of learning notes on computer vision.
+This is a collection of learning notes on computer vision using deep learning.
 This repository aims to document my learning journey and gather useful resources to help me dive deep into the concepts, algorithms, and applications of computer vision.

 Contributions of notes, code examples, and learning resources from individuals interested in computer vision are welcome.
 Submit PRs or suggest ideas in the Issues section.